fullstack-build/tslog/docs/README.md

 #### hideLogPositionForProduction (default: `false`)

-By default, `tslog` gathers and includes the log code position in the meta information of a `logObj to improve the developer experience. `
+By default, `tslog` gathers and includes the log code position in the meta information of a `logObj` o improve the developer experience.
 However, this can significantly impact performance and slow down execution times in production.
 To improve performance, you can disable this functionality by setting the option `hideLogPositionForProduction` to `true`.